FabioPereiraBraga/gitlab-sync/README.md

    ```
 # Usage

-* Click on "GitLab - Search Collection" to search the collections of the project informed in the settings
+* Click on "GitLab - Pull Collection" to search the collections of the project informed in the settings
-* Click on "GitLab - Update Collection"
+* Click on "GitLab - Push Collection"
 to send updates made to the project collection informed in the settings